SUMMARY

 DESCRIPTION

 Very few specimens of the Mountain Keelback have ever been found so not much is known about color variation.
 All specimens collected seem to have very similar coloration based on our research which aligns with the specimen shown here.
 Body is a dark grey with maroon coloration on the upper third of the body.
 Two faint lateral rows of light colored spots run the length of the body on either side of the dorsal ridge fading out towards the tail.
 Black spots run the length of the body just below the light colored spots and also fade out towards the tail.
-Color changes to darker grey on the sides just above the ventrals (belly scales).
-Ventrals are a pearlescent white with no markings.
-Subcadual scales are split.
-Eyes are proportional relative to the body and head with round pupils and brown iris.
+Ventrals are yellow towards the head and gradually transition to a pearlescent white at the tail with black spots on either side of each ventral scale.
+Subcadual scales are split, anal plate divided.
+Eyes are proportional relative to the head with round pupils and brown iris.
 True to its common name dorsal scales are lightly keeled.
-Lower and upper jaw line show white spots running from the mouth down to the neck and fading out shortly after.
-‘Occipital’ or head scales are large and mottled black and dark brown.
-The tail on the specimen we found was severed so overall length could not be determined.
-Specimen was found alive but died shortly after from an attack by a Many Banded Krait that occurred shortly before it was found.
+Lower and upper jaw line show white spots on labial scales.
+‘Occipital’ or head scales are large and mottled black and dark brown or cream color.
+The tail on one of the specimens found (a juvenile) was severed so overall length could not be determined.
+This specimen was found alive but died shortly after from an attack by a Many Banded Krait, and it is assumed the severed tail was the result of the predation attempt, indicating the snakes ability to perform pseudoautotmy

 BEHAVIOR

-Due to the rarity of the species in Hong Kong behaviors are not confirmed but it is generally agreed that the Mountain Keelback is active at during the day.
-Its small head seems well designed for foraging in leaf litter in search of worms.
+Due to the rarity of the species in Hong Kong behaviors are not confirmed but it is generally agreed that the Mountain Keelback is active during the day.
+Its small head seems well designed for foraging in leaf litter or rocky streams in search of worms and other small prey.
+Feedback from an individual that kept the species in captivity stated dietary preference for tadpoles and small fish.
 When startled it does not display any aggressive defensive behavior aside from squirming and trying to flee.
-The snake was never observed to bite or use false strikes.
+It will also wrap its tail around a predator or wiggle it in a caudal lure manner, and sometimes knots its self.
+The species was never observed to bite or use false strikes.

 HABITAT